 Of course, the saying goes that all rules are meant to be broken.
 Or is it, all records are meant to be broken?
 In any case with compositions rules, they should only be used as good guidelines that will help you compose better photographs in most situations.

-There are, or course, situations where you will want to break the rule of thirds.
+There are, or course, situations where you will want to break the rule of thirds, and you can always crop your photograph afterwards.

 Back from Rule of Thirds in Photography to Digital Photo Tips Home Page